aaditya25056-lgtm/Chromalter/README.md

 - Swap in your own room photo or wallpaper by replacing `wall3.png` / `frame1.jpg`, or edit the filenames at the top of `select_ROI.py`.

-## Known limitations

-- Wall and wallpaper filenames (`wall3.png`, `frame1.jpg`) are hardcoded at the top of `select_ROI.py` rather than passed as arguments.
-- Color distance uses simple absolute RGB difference, not a perceptual color space — nearest-name matches can be a bit off for close shades.
-- No CLI flags — image swaps require editing the script directly.

-## Tech stack

-Python, OpenCV, pandas, NumPy